latheesh123/Android_college_Library/README.md

 This Android Application Has an unique Feature such as It can be Used in many Instutions with the change of the AWS database

 This application together Called a basic template for the Institutions Library Systems

+Any Universities and other institutions can use this code by creating their own application for their purposes By changing the remote connections and other calls to the server

+Conact me at latheeshv90@gmail.com for the details of code working